 The following courses are offered consistently, and have been approved for the Global Human Rights Certificate.
 Students are responsible for confirming whether a particular course is offered in a given semester or year.
-Students may petition for one course outside of this list.
+Students may petition for two courses outside of this list.

 LAW 759–International Human Rights

 This begins with pre-history, showing the failure of international law to recognize the individual as anything more than a mere appendage of his/her state, without separate legal personality, and then traces the rise of the individual in international law, per medium of the principal instruments that effected the transformation of the status of the individual: the Charter of the United Nations and the Universal Declaration of Human Rights.
 It then moves to consider a range of major specific areas, within the general field of human rights— civil and political rights, racial discrimination, women’s rights, children’s rights, religious freedom, the prohibition on torture.
 One of the areas covered by the course, which looks at exceptions to human rights norms, at the point where those norms come in conflict with national security interests.

 LAW 655–Transnational Legal Clinic: Fieldwork (Open to Law Students Only)